Beijing–Tongzhou Expressway

-Travelling along this expressway gives one the impression of both urban sprawl at work and the evolution of Beijing at the same time.
-For most of the expressway, the Batong line of Beijing Subway, an extension of Line 1, sits practically in the centre of the expressway, linking central Beijing to Tuqiao on the Eastern 6th Ring Road, beyond central Tongzhou.
+For most of the expressway, the Batong line of Beijing Subway, an extension of Line 1, sits near the centre of the expressway, linking central Beijing to Tuqiao on the Eastern 6th Ring Road, beyond central Tongzhou.

-Some universities sit right next to the expressway; these include the Communication University of China.
+Some universities sit right next to the expressway, including the Communication University of China.

 Route

 The Jingtong Expressway runs entirely within the confines of the municipality of Beijing.